Free Shipping Orders Over $70

 While practicing the Quad Speed qualifier for this article, the Dan Wesson 1911 pistol that I was using was working so well that I decided to stop cleaning it and see how long it would go before it started to malfunction.
 It is after all an old-school 1911 and is supposed to be chock full of attitude and malfunctions if not properly pampered and coddled.

-I decided that I would only clean the pistol if it started to malfunction, or once I completed the Quad Speed project.
+I decided that I would only clean the pistol if it started to malfunction, or once I completed the Quad Speed project (with a perfect score on video).
 Whichever occurred first!

-I took care to keep the pistol well oiled with Lucas Extreme Duty Gun Oil, but did not clean or disassemble it in any way during the test.
+I took care to keep the pistol well oiled with Lucas Extreme Duty Gun Oil, applying it every 200 rounds or so.
+But I did not clean or disassemble the pistol in any way during the test.

 The final Quad Speed Qual attempt (in the video) was started at round count 5,354 since the pistol was last cleaned.
 Sixty rounds later, at round count 5,414, both the Quad Speed project and the Dan Wesson 1911 test were complete.